prefix-dev/pixi/docs/tutorials/python.md

 platforms = ["osx-arm64"]
 ```

 The `channels` and `platforms` are added to the `[tool.pixi.project]` section.
 Channels like `conda-forge` manage packages similar to PyPI but allow for different packages across languages.
-The keyword `platforms` determines what platform to generate the lock for.
+The keyword `platforms` determines what platform the project supports.

 The `pixi_py` package itself is added as an editable dependency.
-This means that the package is installed in editable mode, so you can make changes to the package and see the changes reflected in the environment.
+This means that the package is installed in editable mode, so you can make changes to the package and see the changes reflected in the environment, without having to re-install the environment.

 ```toml
 # Editable installs